-The standards for managing, tracking, and disposing of property furnished by NSF or whose cost was charged to a project supported by an NSF award are outlined in 2 CFR §§ 200.310-316.
-See also FAQ 200.318-1 of the Frequently Asked Questions for The Office of Management and Budget's Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards at 2 CFR § 200 regarding Equipment and A-110 Screening Procedures.
+(tangible and intangible).
+The standards for managing, tracking, and disposing of property funded by NSF or any property acquired for a project under an NSF award are outlined in 2 CFR §§200.310-316.
+See also FAQ 200.318-1 of the Frequently Asked Questions for The Office of Management and Budget's Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards at 2 CFR §200 regarding Equipment and Screening Procedures.